nuvolaris/nuvolaris-documentation/Install_Kubernetes.md

 If something goes wrong, please check the [troubleshooting](Troubleshooting.md) page.

-### Public DNS Name
+### Installing Nuvolaris with an Ingress

-If your Kubernetes does not have a load balancer, like when you installed a Kubernetes cluster in a single VM instance,  you need to provide the `<public-dns-name>` of the instance.
-It is generally the same you used to access the instance itself.
+If your Kubernetes does not have a load balancer, for example when you installed a Kubernetes cluster in a single VM instance,  you need to provide the `<public-dns-name>` of the instance.
+It is generally the same name you used to access the instance itself.

+If you only know the IP address, for example `1.2.3.4` of your virtual machine, you can get a DNS name with the suffix `.nip.io`: `1.2.3.4.nip.io`.

+Once you know your `<public-dns-name>` install with:

 ```
-./nuv setup --context=<kubernetes-context> --apihost=<public-DNS-name>
+./nuv setup --context=<kubernetes-context> --apihost=<public-dns-name>
 ```

 The installation can take a few minutes to complete, mostly because a number of large Docker images must be downloaded.

-If you are curious, you can check what is happening on the Kubernetes cluster running (in another terminal) the command `watch kubectl get po,svc`.
+If you are curious to know  what is happening on the Kubernetes cluster, you can execute (in another terminal connected to the same host) the command `watch kubectl get po,svc`.

 If something goes wrong, please check the [troubleshooting](Troubleshooting.md) page.